What is ADA compliance?

 This means that users must be able to operate the interface.

-The interface cannot require interaction that a user cannot perform.
+The interface cannot require interaction that a user cannot perform. - Understandable.

 Website components need to be easily understood by all visitors.